LynnColeArt/Paneful/README.md

 # Changelog

 ## [0.1.0.9] - 2024-12-03

+The big change in this one is the completed upscaler implementation.

+Using ultrasharp for the job, because it's a very sensible choice, but I also added a framework that'll let you swap them if you want.

 ### Added
 - Comprehensive logging system with dated log files
 - Progress visualization with detailed status bars